Towards Understanding What State Space Models Learn About Code: SSM Kernel Analysis

 \section{SSM Kernel Analysis}

 To systematically analyze the token dependencies captured by state-space models, we propose \textit{SSM-Interpret}, a novel framework that categorizes SSM kernels based on their spectral characteristics.
-By mapping kernels to the frequency domain, this framework allows us to infer whether a model prioritizes local (high-frequency) or global (low-frequency) token interactions (Visual explanation in Appendix \cref{fig: code-freq}).
-While \textit{SSM-Interpret} is applicable to complex NPLR and DPLR S4 implementations \cite{s4}, we focus here on analyzing CodeSSM.

-In the specific context of CodeSSM, the architecture employs S4D \cite{s4d} with a single kernel, whose size equals the input length, shared across all input channels.
-Consequently, each layer has exactly two SSM kernels (one forward and one backward as shown in \cref{cssm}).
+By mapping kernels to the frequency domain, this framework allows us to infer whether a model prioritizes local (high-frequency) or global (low-frequency) token interactions (\cref{fig: code-freq}).
+We use the framework to analyze CodeSSM which uses S4D \cite{s4d} with a single kernel shared across all channels.
+The size of the kernel equals the context length.
+We set the context length to 4096, however, the framework is context length agnostic (see Appendix \ref{kernel-agnostic}).
+Each layer has two SSM kernels (one forward and one backward as shown in \cref{cssm}).
+The \textit{SSM-Interpret} is applicable to complex NPLR and DPLR S4 implementations \cite{s4} as well.